c-d-a/any2wad/README.md

 # Quake WAD2 Converter

 Allows packing images or image folders into a .wad file, or unpacking a .wad/.bsp file into separate images.
+Includes sub-folders.
 Accepts all common image formats.

 ## Usage:
 Drag'n'drop onto one of the executables: